kriskowal/gtor/README.md

 but asynchronous functions are done when the asynchronous value they return settles.

-Asynchronous `forEach` would return a task.
+Since streams are **unicast**, asynchronous `forEach` would return a task.
-Since streams are **unicast**, it stands to reason that the asynchonous result of `forEach` on a stream would be able to propagate a cancellation upstream, stopping the flow of data from the producer side.
+It stands to reason that the asynchonous result of `forEach` on a stream would be able to propagate a cancellation upstream, stopping the flow of data from the producer side.
 Of course, the task can be easily forked or coerced into a promise if it needs to be shared freely among multiple consumers.